-The modern variation of the Egypt flag has a unique history of revolution and ideology which went through many changes in the past hundred years or so.
+The Egypt flag has a unique history of revolution and ideology which went through many changes in the past hundred years or so.
 Let’s delve deeper into how the current Egypt flag came to be as we go back in time.

 This is the current flag of Egypt which has been in use since 1984.
 This variation of the Egypt flag is based on the Revolutionary and Liberation flag used when Egyptian army officers led by Gamal Abdul Nasser overthrew King Farouk, and established a republic.
 The red, white, and black tricolor design stands for the following: blood that was shed under colonialism, the purity of the Egyptian heart, and overcoming darkness, respectively.
 These revolutionary colors have also been the inspiration of other Arab nations that declared their independence from European colonial rule such as Iraq, Syria, Yemen, Sudan, and the old flag of Libya.
 Who was Nasser and what did he believe in?
 You can learn about him here!

 This was another attempt at Pan-Arab unity that was led by Muammar Gaddafi.
 Egypt joined this federation and adopted the flag that other members such as Libya and Syria used.
 In the Center is the Hawk of Quraish instead of the Eagle of Saladin.